rtmigo/dmk_py/README.md

 Each **entry** has a **secret name**, that decrypts the entry.
 It reveals nothing about other entries, even whether they exist.

 No master password.
 No table of contents.
-No way get all data without knowing all secret names.
-No way to determine the number entries or their or size.
+No way to determine the number entries.
+No way to access all entries at once.

 The vault file is mostly unidentifiable data.
 Secret name discovers the data of particular entry.
 The rest of the data remain dark matter.